filipebafica/rest_golang/README.md

 # simple_server_golang
-This is a simple server implementation with golang.
+A REST application with golang.

 ## ⚙️ Getting Started
 ```